Aharna

 Begin where accuracy is critical and knowledge is concentrated in structured repositories.
 Regulatory compliance Q&A, internal policy guidance, and contract analysis are strong early targets.
 Avoid open-ended creative tasks or queries that require judgment beyond what documents contain.

 Internal knowledge wins: Moveworks’ Brief Me lets employees upload PDFs and docs, then summarize, compare, and query them inside chat, backed by an agentic architecture that improves knowledge access without changing systems.
-Use this pattern to unify scattered knowledge fast.

 Build the retrieval pipeline first